InsightCenterNoodles/Rigatoni/docs/basic_usage.md

 rigatoni.StartingComponent(Type[Component], dict[Component_Attr, Value], Callable)
 ```

+## Defining Methods

+To help with creating methods that manipulate the server's state, Rigatoni provides several methods that can be used
+manage objects in the scene.
+More information on these methods can be found in the server section of the API reference
+tab.
+Also, it is important to note that since each method is injected onto the server, they are called with a couple of
+arguments by default.
+The first two arguments to each method should always be the server object itself and
+a context.
+This provides easy access to essential information that can be used in the method.

 ## Delegates

 The server comes with a default delegate class for each component that is maintained in the server's state.
 These